University of Wisconsin–Madison

 • Track your progress over multiple semesters with UDOIT’s accessibility score.

-Reminder: If either of these tools seems too advanced for your comfort level, learn more about the fundamentals of digital accessibility.
+Reminder: If either of these tools seems too advanced for your comfort level, learn more about core digital accessibility skills.
 You can review one topic at a time and then come back to fix that issue in your course.

-Please note: Campus is upgrading Kaltura services to provide human-generated video captions and and AI-generated audio descriptions for new published videos.
-This service will be rolled out in time for fall semester 2026.
+Please note: Campus is upgrading Kaltura services to provide human-generated captions and AI-generated audio descriptions for videos in Canvas.
+This service will start fall semester 2026.

 Every video in your course must have captions and audio descriptions, and all audio-only content (e.g., audio recording or podcast) must have a transcript.
 UDOIT can check for some video and audio issues, but it can’t find or guide you through fixing all of them.
 Instead, you should review the video and audio included in your course.